TL-System/ns.py/README.md

 * `drr.py`: this example shows how to use the Deficit Round Robin (DRR) scheduler.
 It showcases `DistPacketGenerator`, `PacketSink`, `Splitter` and `DRRServer`.

-* `two_level_drr.py`: this example shows how to construct a two-level topology consisting of Deficit Round Robin (DRR) servers.
-It also shows how to use strings for flow IDs and to use dictionaries to provide per-flow weights to DRR servers, so that group IDs and per-group flow IDs can be easily used to construct globally unique flow IDs.
+* `two_level_drr.py`, `two_level_wfq.py`, `two_level_sp.py`: these examples have shown how to construct a two-level topology consisting of Deficit Round Robin (DRR), Weighted Fair Queueing (WFQ) and Static Priority (SP) servers.
+They also show how to use strings for flow IDs and to use dictionaries to provide per-flow weights to the DRR, WFQ, or SP servers, so that group IDs and per-group flow IDs can be easily used to construct globally unique flow IDs.

 * `red_wfq.py`: this example shows how to combine a Random Early Detection (RED) buffer (or a tail-drop buffer) and a WFQ server.
 The RED or tail-drop buffer serves as an upstream input buffer, configured to recognize that its downstream element has a zero-buffer configuration.
 The WFQ server is initialized with zero buffering as the downstream element after the RED or tail-drop buffer.
 Packets will be dropped when the downstream WFQ server is the bottleneck.
 It showcases `DistPacketGenerator`, `PacketSink`, `Port`, `REDPort`, `WFQServer`, and `Splitter`, as well as how `zero_buffer` and `zero_downstream_buffer` can be used to construct more complex network elements using elementary elements.